|Archive Blog Cast Forum RSS Books! Poll Results About Search Fan Art Podcast More Stuff Random Support on Patreon|

 EDIT: Never to be outdone by just one British railway buff, this strip elicited the following response from Dr Simon Beard (the real one, on whom the character in Steve & Terry is based):

 I'm glad your annotation for today's comic linked back to your revised No. 3750, the new punchline is indeed hilarious.
 Indeed the only surprising thing, as Rudi suggests, is that you would find an agent of The Great Western Railway even acknowledging the existence of Southern.
-At the time it was not uncommon to see railway maps like the following (for Southern) that refused to acknowledge the existence of other railway companies, even where there routes were connecting and thus provided a service enhancement.
+At the time it was not uncommon to see railway maps like the following (for Southern) that refused to acknowledge the existence of other railway companies, even where their routes were connecting and thus provided a service enhancement.

 It was clearly preferable to pretend that somewhere was inaccessible by train than to do anything to encourage customers to give their money to another company ("What do you mean 'you can get to Totnes by changing onto the Great Western Railway at Plymouth', there is no Totnes, just a great big desert between Exeter and Plymouth, and certainly no Great Western Railway.
 Now go away!").